Submit Article

 What Were the Facts of This Case?

-Several features of the assault aggravated its seriousness.
-The accused did not use a condom.
-After assaulting the victim, he ejaculated on her body, with semen landing on her bare chest and breasts.
-He threatened her not to tell anyone and left the scene.
-He returned later while she was still lying on the ground and threatened her again before leaving once more.
-The victim’s fear and trauma were evidenced by her subsequent behaviour and psychological symptoms, including flashbacks and nightmares.
+The court noted that the accused did not use a condom.
+After assaulting the victim, he ejaculated on her body, and some semen landed on her bare chest and breasts.
+He threatened the victim not to tell anyone and left the scene.
+The victim, despite being in pain, managed to send voice messages via WhatsApp to multiple persons, pleading for help and informing them that she had been raped.
+The accused later returned to the Park while she was still lying on the ground and threatened her again not to tell anyone before leaving once more.

 How Did the Court Analyse the Issues?

-On offence-specific factors, the judge agreed with the Prosecution that there were serious aggravating circumstances.
-First, the victim was 13.
-While the court noted that this is already reflected in the framing of the charges as aggravated forms of sexual assault, it still forms part of the overall assessment of harm and vulnerability.
-Second, the court found that significant violence was used.
-The accused forced the victim to drink vodka by squeezing her cheeks and pouring vodka into her mouth, covered her mouth to prevent her from shouting, slapped her face hard, gripped her wrists, and pressed her cheeks open to perform oral sex.
-The medical evidence included abrasions, lacerations, bruising, and erythematous injury to the vulva.
+In analysing offence-specific factors, the court agreed with the Prosecution that the case involved serious aggravating features.
+The victim’s age was a key factor, but the court recognised that age was already reflected in the aggravated nature of the charges.
+The court therefore treated age as a baseline consideration rather than an additional independent aggravator beyond the statutory framing.
+More significant were the violence and harm inflicted.
+The accused forced the victim to drink vodka by squeezing her cheeks to open her mouth and pouring vodka into her mouth.
+He covered her mouth to prevent shouting, slapped her face hard, gripped her wrists forcefully, and pressed her cheeks open to perform oral sex.
+The medical evidence described abrasions, lacerations, bruising, and erythematous and excoriated areas on the victim’s vulva, consistent with trauma and physical injury.

 What Was the Outcome?